-FACT CHECK: Trump Says 'A Lot Of Wall Has Been Built' As He Demands More Be Added
+FACT CHECK: Trump Says 'A Lot Of Wall Has Been Built' As He Demands We Build More

 A 20-mile border wall replacement project in Santa Teresa, N.M., was announced in April 2018.
 The cost is reported to be $73.3 million.

-A 6-mile "levee wall system" is set for construction in Texas' Rio Grande Valley beginning in February 2019.
+A 6-mile "levee wall system" is set for construction in Texas's Rio Grande Valley beginning in February 2019.
 It will cost $145 million.

 A 14-mile "border wall construction project" along the border in San Diego was announced in June 2018.
 The project actually will replace an "eight-to-10 foot high scrap metal wall with an 18-to-30 foot bollard-style wall topped off with an anti-climbing plate."
 The cost will be $147 million.